-The Milestone Maker programme is a real turning point for Adeption.
+The Milestone Maker program is a real turning point for Adeption.
 It has given me the opportunity to bring together an in-depth funding strategy that will enable the company to gear up for our next stage of growth,” said Carl.

 Adeption’s leadership development technology is set to revolutionize global leadership development through its platform that seeks to democratize leadership coaching.

 “It’s like having a pocket leadership coach.
 Leadership training is no longer just for the board table or those reaching the peak of their careers.
 Adeption makes it accessible to anyone at any time,” said Carl.

 “The technology is a world first – no one else is doing anything quite like it.
 One of the key differences is that through Adeption people are acting on their leadership development rather than just absorbing information.
 It’s more of a ‘fit bit’ approach to leadership development – learning through doing.”